Cyber Crime Insurance

-A relatively recent number of claims are appearing and in ever increasing numbers relating to cybercrime.
+A relatively recent number of insurance claims are appearing and in ever increasing numbers relating to cyber and cyber-crime.
 Information technology is prevalent in both our personal and working environments, and we rely on the use of computers and the web to store data every single day.

 It is well documented that businesses are vulnerable to cyber-attacks which often results in leaked data not limited to sensitive employee or customer details.
 In 2017, the NHS network was infected with malware that compromised the data of thousands of people in the UK and abroad.